Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 ---|---|

-- Place the plant closer to a window covered by translucent curtains to protect the Anthurium dressleri from direct sunlight in summer.
+- Place the plant closer to a window covered by translucent curtains to protect the Anthurium dressleri from direct sunlight and high temperature in summer.

 - Move the plant closer to the east-facing window in winter mornings so that your plant receives adequate sunlight.